jakeYeager/public-quakeworks-flux/project/setup/parts-of-time.md

 If all earthquakes were recorded in local time, a considerable amount of calculation would be required in comparing events on a global scale.
 By using a universal timezone, all event times are unified.

 ::: tip Earthquake Timezone = UTC
 Throughout this study all times are in UTC.
-No local timezones are used unless specified.
+No local time zones are used unless specified.
 :::

 ### Categorical Ranges